lqhuang/awesome/languages/python.md

   Type hints support for the Sphinx autodoc extension
 - [readthedocs-examples/awesome-read-the-docs](https://github.com/readthedocs-examples/awesome-read-the-docs):
   A curated list of awesome Read the Docs projects <https://readthedocs.org/>
+- [psincraian/pepy](https://github.com/psincraian/pepy): pepy is a site to get statistics information about any Python package. <https://pepy.tech>

 ### Security